juanii/OnePIF/README.md

 Build the `OnePIF` project and you're ready to go.

-If you're copying this version to your KeePass installation path, don't forget to copy the dependecies and localization satellite DLLs.
-Copy the files to the _root_ KeePass installation path and not inside the Plugins directory.
-If KeePass finds the satellite DLLs in the Plugins directory, it will try (and fail) to load them as plugins.
-I still couldn't find an easy way to embed the localized resources in the main DLL.
+To install, copy the plugin DLL along with the the dependecies and (optionally) the localization satellite DLLs to the _root_ KeePass installation path.
+Do not place the files inside the Plugins directory.
+If KeePass finds the satellite DLLs in the Plugins directory, it will try (and fail) to load them as plugins.<sup id="a5">[5](#f5)</sup>

 ### Debugging